April 16, 2020

 Jordan Wahl

-Content Marketing Manager, G2
+Former Content Marketing Manager, G2

-Chances are if you hand a sales rep the finished playbook, they probably won’t read it right away.
+Chances are, if you hand a sales rep the finished playbook, they probably won’t read it right away.
 It might sit on their desk or in their inbox for months, and all of your hard work won’t be used to its full potential.

 Make sure to pair the delivery of the sales playbook with a training session on how to use it.
-You can conduct a general training for every department that might have a hand in the selling process (sales, marketing, customer service, etc.), and then separate more specific training sessions for each department.
+You can conduct general training for every department that might have a hand in the selling process (sales, marketing, customer service, etc.) and then separate more specific training sessions for each department.

-Run through the playbook from start to finish, ask for questions, and identify any areas that need improvement.
+Run through the playbook from start to finish, ask questions, and identify any areas that need improvement.

 Even if you want a fresh approach to selling, your sales team might already have a lot of information on strategies, processes, and methods they’ve seen success with.
 You wouldn’t want to count out their ways of selling that are proven to work.